sebastianbirk/udacity-aml-engineer-nanodegree/03_aml_capstone/capstone_project_azure_machine_learning_engineer/README.md

 - Clone this git repository to the Azure Machine Learning Compute Instance file system
 - Provision the conda development environment as jupyter kernel:
 There are two conda environment files ("*.yml") provided in the "dependencies" folder, one for model development and one for model training.
 The environment for model development should be provisioned as jupyter kernel in the following way:
   - Run ```conda env create -f dev_environment.yml```in the terminal to create a conda environment from the "dev_environment.yml" file.
-The name of the conda environment will be     attrition_dev.
+The name of the conda environment will be     "attrition_dev".
   - Activate your conda environment with ```conda activate attrition_dev```.
   - Provision the environment as a jupyter kernel using ```python -m ipykernel install --user --name=attrition_dev```.
   - Select the attrition_dev kernel inside the jupyter notebook when running the notebooks.